 Your first appearance is to enter your plea, the law requires you to appear in court on your case.
 If you were issued a citation, your appearance date is noted at the bottom of the citation.
-You or your attorney may appear in person in open court, by mail or you may deliver your plea in person to the court, *except for juveniles (under 17 years of age) and *minors charged with an alcohol offense (under 21 years of age).
+You or your attorney may appear in person, in open court, by mail, *except for juveniles (under 17 years of age) and *minors charged with an alcohol offense (under 21 years of age).
 When you make your appearance by mail, the court must receive your plea before your scheduled appearance date and the court will notify you by mail at the address provided on your citation.
 You may click here to view options to resolve your case.

 *Juveniles (under 17 years of age) are required by law to appear in person and with a parent or legal guardian before the Judge.